granddivino/Unhinged/readme.txt

  Question: Where is Karen going now?
- Choice C: Screw the book club, Karen wants to go home and drink box wine by herself. +3 points Choice D: Go to the supermarket. +1 points
+ Choice C: Screw the book club, Karen wants to go home and drink box wine by herself. +3 points Choice D: Go to the supermarket. +1 point

  Scenario 3:
  (Result of choice B)
  Without saying sorry, or having remorse of any kind (or exchanging insurance info), Karen shoves Meg into her car and takes off.
 On the way home, Meg says she wants to stop and get ice cream.

- Question: Karen is already late for her book club.
+ Question: Karen is late for her book club.
 What should she do?
  Choice E: Get your daughter ice cream so she stops whining. +1 point Choice F: Go to book club! +3 points